naveen281/oanda_autotrading/readme.md

  ## Threading for concurrent trading of 3 instruments:
- used threading library from python.
+ Used threading library from python.

  Created 3 Trading objects(AUD_CAD,EUR_USD,USD_INR) by instatiating TradeORB class.

  Here, we used multithreading because we want to trade more then one instruments concurrently in background.
  1. Defined a function named start_trading and pass a parameter name (trading_obj) and set it to run infinity until we do not stop it.
-     1.1) Creates three thread here names t1,t2,t3 with the help of threading.thread in-built method.
+     - 1.1) Creates three thread here names t1,t2,t3 with the help of threading.thread in-built method.
-     1.2) After that, if we want to start threads then use name of thread.start like.... t1.start()
+     - 1.2) After that, if we want to start threads then use name of thread:
+          - t1.start()
-          t2.start()
+          - t2.start()
-          t3.start()
+          - t3.start()
-      all three methods are started.
+     - all three methods are started.